Biography

 Research Interests

-My primary focus is on understanding how orbital dynamics influence planetary climates.
-My goal as a researcher is to uncover what types of planetary architectures that favors habitability.
-I believe analyzing individual planets in isolation cannot fully determine habitability, but examining entire planetary systems provides a more holistic perspective.
-The final architectures result from processes that are critical to habitability, such as planet formation, volatile delivery (late veneer) and loss, orbital evolution and the associated climate evolution.
-I am generally interested in how these process shape the habitability and I believe planetary architecture could be a better indicator for inferring habitability.
+My research centers around how the coupled evolution of planetary atmospheres, orbits and stars governs habitability.
+My goal as a researcher is to uncover what types of planetary architectures favor habitability, which provides a more holistic perspective than analyzing planets' parameters only.
+The final architectures of planetary systems result from the processes that are critical to habitability, such as accreting building blocks for planet formation, volatile delivery and loss, orbital evolution, and the associated climate evolution.
+I am generally interested in how these processes shape the habitability.

-In addition to my thesis work, I am working on two side projects: studying how outgassed atmosphere of magma planets depends on their distance from their star, and investigating how sweeping secular resonances driven by eccentric gas giant contributes to the formation of water-rich planets.
-I've contributed to research on how volatile were distributed on Earth during its early accretion, and how rotational rate affects the formation of clouds.
+In addition to my thesis work, I am working on two side projects right now: studying how outgassed atmosphere of magma planets depends on their distance from their star, and investigating how sweeping secular resonances driven by eccentric gas giant contributes to the formation of water-rich planets.

 Publications

 Ji, X., and D.S.
-Abbot (in prep): Variable Eccentricity-Driven Snowball Bifurcation and Hysteresis of Planetary Climate, in prep
+Abbot (in prep): Snowball Bifurcation Vanishes with Increasing Eccentricity.

 Ji, X., N. Bailey, D. Fabrycky, E.S.
 Kite, J.H.
 Jiang and D.S.
 Abbot, 2023: Inner Habitable Zone Boundary for Eccentric Exoplanets.
 The Astrophysical Journal Letters, 943(1), p.L1. https://doi.org/10.3847/2041-8213/acaf62.